 Captain Srinivas Murthy Regional Ayurveda Drug Development Institute 3, Chennai - 600106, Tamil Nadu, India.

-ABSTRACT: Over exploitation of many traditional medicinal plants like Buchanania lanzan Spreng. has become a threat and in the near future, many medicinal plants may be unavailable for use in medicinal industry.
-Present study outlines the concept of plant part substitution.
-Stem bark and small branches of B. lanzan are compared on the basis of physico-chemical analysis, phytochemical analysis, total phenolic content, total flavonoid content and High Performance Thin Layer Chromatography (HPTLC) to evaluate the possibilities of using small branches in place of stem bark.
+ABSTRACT: Overexploitation of many traditional medicinal plants like Buchanania lanzan Spreng. has become a threat and shortly, many medicinal plants may be unavailable for use in the medicinal industry.
+The present study outlines the concept of plant part substitution.
+Stem bark and small branches of B. lanzan are compared based on physicochemical analysis, phytochemical analysis, total phenolic content, total flavonoid content and High-Performance Thin Layer Chromatography (HPTLC) to evaluate the possibilities of using small branches in place of stem bark.
 Results suggest that small branches of this plant may be recommended in place of its stem bark after comparison and confirmation of same for pharmacological activities.
-The study provides the base for further study to use small branches of B. lanzan Spreng. as a substitute of its stem bark.
+The study provides the base for further study to use small branches of B. lanzan Spreng. as a substitute for its stem bar.

 Buchanania lanzan Spreng, Plant part substitution, Phytochemical analysis, HPTLC profile

 INTRODUCTION: Majority of the population believes in traditional medicines because of easy availability and lesser side effects.
-But despite of their importance, medicinal plants are misused with no concern on their conservation.
-Unrestricted collection and destructive harvesting of medicinal plants is resulting in an over exploitation of natural resources, due to which many useful medicinal plant species are becoming endangered or threatened.
-In traditional system of medicines most of the medicinal plants are slow growing trees, bulbous and tuberous plants, with bark, heartwood and underground parts being the parts mainly utilized.
+But despite their importance, medicinal plants are misused with no concern for their conservation.
+Unrestricted collection and destructive harvesting of medicinal plants are resulting in an over-exploitation of natural resources, due to which many useful medicinal plant species are becoming endangered or threatened.
+In the traditional system of medicines, most of the medicinal plants are slow growing trees, bulbous and tuberous plants, with bark, heartwood and underground parts being the parts mainly utilized.

 Destructive harvesting of these plant parts is leading to the reduction of their natural populations and is of great concern for resource managers.
 Studies have shown that forest trees are highly susceptible to excessive exploitation, mainly because the mature bark is the commonly used plant part.
 Bark forms a physical barrier that prevents injury to the inner portion of the tree.
 It keeps pathogens and insects away while holding in moisture and nutrients.

-Debarked tree has very limited chance of survival, especially if the ring barking is done by unskilled collectors.
+The debarked tree has a very limited chance of survival, especially if the ring barking is done by unskilled collectors.
 This factor is causing problems in their sustainable supply.
-The probable approach to come out from this problem are to set up conservation areas, put into effect laws against collecting bark, large scale cultivation and to promote healers to collect and use alternative vegetative renewable plant parts such as leaves, young stems and fruits in place of bark and underground parts like root, rhizome etc. The last suggestion i.e. use of alternative part of the same plant is likely to be much better accepted by the patients of traditional healer.
-To put this policy in to practice, there is a great need to evaluate the differences and similarities between various parts of the same plant with respect to chemical composition and pharma-cological properties.
-Only few publications covering the aspects of plant part substitution have been published during the last fifteen years 1 - 7.
+The probable approach to come out from this problem are to set up conservation areas, put into effect laws against collecting bark, large scale cultivation and to promote healers to collect and use alternative vegetative renewable plant parts such as leaves, young stems and fruits in place of bark and underground parts like root, rhizome etc. The last suggestion, i.e. use of alternative part of the same plant is likely to be much better accepted by the patients of a traditional healer.
+To put this policy into practice, there is a great need to evaluate the differences and similarities between various parts of the same plant concerning chemical composition and pharmacological properties.
+Only a few publications covering the aspects of plant part substitution have been published during the last fifteen years 1 - 7.

 MATERIAL AND METHODS:

 Plant Material: Stem bark and small branches of B. lanzan Spreng. were collected from Jabalpur (Madhya Pradesh), India.
-Plant material was identified and authenticated by botanist of the Institute and a voucher specimen (A.No.10108) was deposited in Institute.
+Plant material was identified and authenticated by a botanist of the Institute, and a voucher specimen (A.No.10108) was deposited in Institute.

 Estimation of Total Phenolic and Flavonoid Content: Five grams of each of shade-dried plant material was pulverized into coarse powder and subjected to ethanolic extraction using Soxhlet apparatus.

-Total flavonoid content was measured by aluminium chloride colorimetric assay 18.
+Total flavonoid content was measured by aluminum chloride colorimetric assay 18.
 An aliquot (1 ml) of extracts or standard solutions of quercetin (20, 40, 60, 80 and 100 μg/ml) was added to a 10 ml volumetric flask containing 4 ml of distilled water.
-To the flask, 0.3 ml of 5% NaNO2 was added and after 5 min, 0.3 ml of 10% AlCl3 was added.
-After 5 min, 2 ml of 1M NaOH was added and the volume was made up to 10 ml with distilled water.
-Solution was mixed and absorbance was measured against the blank at 510 nm.
+To the flask, 0.3 ml of 5% NaNO2 was added, and after 5 min, 0.3 ml of 10% AlCl3 was added.
+After 5 min, 2 ml of 1M NaOH was added, and the volume was made up to 10 ml with distilled water.
+The solution was mixed, and absorbance was measured against the blank at 510 nm.
 Total flavonoid content was expressed as mg quercetin equivalents (QUE) per gm of dry weight.

 HPTLC Profiles: HPTLC studies were carried out by following the methods of Sethi 19, Stahl 20 and Wagner et al., 21.
 Stem bark and small branches were powdered coarsely.
-Ten gram powdered samples of each of stem bark and small branches were accurately weighed and exhaustively extracted by n-hexane, ethyl acetate and ethanol (each 100 ml) separately using Soxhlet apparatus.
+Ten-gram powdered samples of each of stem bark and small branches were accurately weighed and exhaustively extracted by n-hexane, ethyl acetate and ethanol (each 100 ml) separately using Soxhlet apparatus.
 Extracts were filtered and concentrated under reduced pressure and made up to10 ml in standard flasks separately.
-Mobile phase used for developing the n-hexane, ethyl acetate and ethanol extracts of stem bark and small branches was toluene: ethyl acetate (7:3 v/v).
-Samples were spotted in form of bands of width 10 mm with a 100 μl hamilton syringe on aluminium TLC plates precoated with silica gel 60 F254 of 0.2 mm thickness with the help of TLC semi-automatic applicator Linomat IV attached to CAMAG HPTLC system, which was programmed through Win CATS software version 1.4.2.
-10 μl of each extracts of stem bark and small branches were applied in two tracks as 10 mm bands at a spraying rate of 10 sec/μl.
-Track 1 was stem bark and track 2 was small branches for each of extracts applied.
+The mobile phase used for developing the n-hexane, ethyl acetate and ethanol extracts of stem bark and small branches was toluene: ethyl acetate (7:3 v/v).
+Samples were spotted in the form of bands of width 10 mm with a 100 μl Hamilton syringe on aluminum TLC plates precoated with silica gel 60 F254 of 0.2 mm thickness with the help of TLC semi-automatic applicator Linomat IV attached to CAMAG HPTLC system, which was programmed through Win CATS software version 1.4.2.
+10 μl of each extract of stem bark and small branches were applied in two tracks as 10 mm bands at a spraying rate of 10 sec/μl.
+Track 1 was stem bark, and track 2 was small branches for each of extracts applied.

 Development of plate up to a migration distance of 80 mm was performed at 27 ± 2 °C with mobile phase for each extract in a CAMAG HPTLC chamber previously saturated for 30 min.
-After development the plate was dried at 60 °C in an oven for 5 min and visualized under wavelength 254 nm and 366 nm for ultra violet detection.
-Developed plate was then dipped in anisaldehyde sulphuric acid reagent for derivatization and dried at 105 °C in hot air oven till color of band appears and visualized under white light.
+After development, the plate was dried at 60 °C in an oven for 5 min and visualized under wavelength 254 nm and 366 nm for ultraviolet detection.
+Developed plate was then dipped in anisaldehyde sulphuric acid reagent for derivatization and dried at 105 °C in hot air oven till the color of the band appears and visualized under white light.
 Images were captured by keeping plates in photo documentation chamber and Rf values were recorded by Win CATS software.